Connectome Inspired Neural Network

 Short-term dynamics : Depression and facilitation

-Use U U U Ο rec \tau_{\text{rec}} Ο rec β
+Use U U U (utilization parameter) and Ο rec \tau_{\text{rec}} Ο rec β (recovery time)

 Measured from paired-pulse experiments for each connection type